Home The City of Surrey BC Surrey’s Glades Garden Park

 TIP #2: Another exceptional time to visit is during the Sounds of Summer Concert Series event.
 The outdoor concerts take place at a different Surrey park each week including once a year at Glades Garden.

-TIP #3: If you like gardens and are in the area anyway, then combine your trip with a visit to Darts Hill Garden Park.
+TIP #3: If you like gardens and happen to be in the area, then combine your trip with a visit to Darts Hill Garden Park.
 Located just a short drive away at 1633-170th Street, it too is a beautiful place and open to the public only on specific dates.
 White Rock is another great spot to visit on the same trip, especially if you like beaches.

 Free Outdoor Concerts